agiliq/responsive-images/README.md

 Modify your nginx configuration(or related) as below:

     Please do a permanent redirect to all the files ending with "___asnf874wthwengsfduy".
+(Value from IMAGE_ENDS_WITH setting)

 This can be done via nginx as follows: